sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/1 - Abort Abort/1 - Abort.md

 Was this how it ended for him?

-But then, there was a sound that sounded like a click, like someone had pressed play on a cassette player and -
+But then, there was a sound that sounded like a click and whirring, like someone had pressed rewind on a cassette player and -

 The world RESET.